toofanix/Diffraction-limited-image-analysis-and-machine-learning/README.md

 This repository contains three jupyter notebooks.

-1. Image analysis using bspline.
+1. "Image analysis using bspline.ipynb"

    In this notebook, I used wavelet filter (B-spline) to detect diffraction limited single spots from fluorescent images.

 2. Estimation of centroid using 2D gaussian fitting and classification.